La-Nausee/RaspberryPi-Inv/README.md

-# Invensense
+# RaspberryPi-Inv
-Running on RASPBERRY PI 3 MODEL B, interface with ICM20948 or MPU9250 by SPI channel 1.
+Running on RASPBERRY PI 3 MODEL B, interface with Invensense's sensors by SPI channel 1.
 More details please
 view the subfolder.
 ****
 |Author|Zeyang Dai|